What Happens the Day of Surgery |

 Will I be hospitalized?

-No, Mohs Surgery in performed in a pleasant out-patient surgical suite and you may return home the same day.
-Hospital facilities are available if necessary.
+No, Mohs surgery is performed in a pleasant out-patient surgical suite and you may return home the same day.
+Hospital facilities are available, if necessary.

 Will the surgery leave a scar?

-Yes.
-Any form of treatment will leave a scar.
-However, because Mohs Surgery removed as little normal tissue as possible, scarring is minimized.
-Immediately after the cancer is removed, we may choose (1) to leave the wound to heal itself, (2) to repair the wound with stitches, or (3) to reconstruct the wound with a skin graft or flap.
-This decision is based on the safest method that will provide the best cosmetic result.
+YES.
+Any form of treatment or trauma to the skin will leave a scar.
+However, because Mohs surgery allows us to target the cancer on a cellular level then the most minimal amount of tissue required to remove your cancer will be taken and scarring can be greatly reduced.
+Immediately after the cancer is removed, we may choose to 1) leave the wound to heal itself, 2) repair the wound with stitches, or 3) reconstruct the wound with a skin graft or flap.
+This decision is based on the safest method that will provide the best cosmetic result and will be discussed with you during your surgical visit.

 Will I have pain after the surgery?